formerfed

 The good part it doesn't happy everywhere.
 There are places where the contracting field is viewed as valuable and supportive and adds to the mission accomplishment.
 Those places are too few however.
 There are other agencies where contracting is viewed as an obstacle and CO's are obstructionists.
 That's where this exercise becomes reality because planning just doesn't happen.
 Program offices do their thing in isolation and then want the CO to rubber stamp and endorse their actions.
 When you face that work environmnet, that's usually a sign to move on.

-A blog by Koprince Law LLC in General
+A blog by Don Mansfield in General